Committees and Groups

 Peer Review Committee

 The CTCPA Peer Review Committee’s mission it to implement the peer review program established by the American Institute of Certified Public Accountants on behalf of the Connecticut State Board of Accountancy.
-Appointment to this committee is at the discretion of the CTCPA President.
+Appointment to this committee is at the discretion of the CTCPA Chair.

 Group